MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 - Generate sparkles from the end of a Wand.
 - Turn a drill off and on.

 This is called *activating* the object.
 You can see the possible activate types in the object's *Mesh Interactable Setup* component.
+There are three activate options: *Single*, *Toggle*, and *None*.

 ![A screen shot of an object's activate type in its Mesh Interactabe Setup component.](../../../media/enhance-your-environment/equips-in-detail/015-activate-type.png)

-There are three activate options: *Single*, *Toggle*, and *None*.

 **Single**: The object has a single "state", or set of behaviors.
 Example: the Wand.
 Think of this as turning the object "on" and "off" with one click.
-When you pick up the Wand, its in its default (non-activated) state.
+When you pick up the Wand, it's in its default (non-activated) state.
 When you click, the Wand runs through its behaviors and then immediately returns to its default state.
 If you click again, the object repeats the same set of behaviors.

 **Toggle**: The object has two "states."
 When you pick it up, it's in its default (non-activated) state.
 When you click, it triggers the "activated" state and turns the behaviors for that state "on."
-They stay on until you click again. this second click turns the behaviors "off" and returns the object to its default (non-activated) state.
+They stay on until you click again.
+This second click turns the behaviors "off" and returns the object to its default (non-activated) state.
 Examples: the Wine Glass and the Drill.
 This should become more clear when we examine individual object behaviors in the sections below.

 **None**: The object can't be activated.
 Example: the Birthday Cake.
 After you pick it up, there's nothing further you can do with it; just just hold it until you decide to put it down.